 As China continually proves itself as one of the world’s superpowers with a supersized economy to match, it has found that it needs more and more senior executives in order to keep up with all the demand for growing firms and businesses.
 When a business grows, it must inevitably hire more employees, including those at senior and C-suite levels.
 When it comes to hiring these top-level executives, it is important that companies hire candidates who possess the skills, qualifications, and experience they are looking for, as hiring subpar senior leaders may undermine their growth down the road.

 In the introduction part we have explained why executive search firms exist, and they appear to be fast-growing in China.
 Executive search firms are organizations which search for top-level managers and executives, often being informally called “headhunters”.
 These teams use special tactics to attract potential talent, often contacting top-level executives who currently work for other competitor companies.
-Based on a recent article published by Xinhua News Agency (China's executive recruitment market growing fast as demand rises), China currently has around 50,000 executive search firms in the country, with around 300,000 to 400,000 full-time “headhunters” who work for these firms.
+Based on a recent article published by Xinhua News Agency, China currently has around 50,000 executive search firms in the country, with around 300,000 to 400,000 full-time “headhunters” who work for these firms.

 The growth rates of these firms are exceptionally large, with double-digit growth rates being observed.
 The executive search market is currently forecasted to grow at a rate of around 20% per year, expanding its value and size.
 The market is currently worth around 50 billion RMB, and is set to reach 100 billion RMB by the year 2020.
 The interesting thing about the rise of executive search firms is that they inevitably reflect the rise of top-level businesses in China, who possess a symbiotic relationship with them.